chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

         ts_tz timestamp with time zone
     );

-An pretend that you, like me, live in California and our local time zone on our computer is 'America/Los_Angeles'.
+One tz-unaware timestamp field, and one that knows about timezones.
+We'll unpack what "knows about timezones" means shortly.

-And we'll also pretend we have a PostgreSQL server running in California, but it's set to UTC time, via the timezone parameter into postgresql.conf being set like ``timezone = 'US/Central'``.
-So that's our setup.
+And I'll also assume you have a PostgreSQL server, with a default of UTC time, via the timezone parameter into postgresql.conf being set like this: ``timezone = 'UTC'``.

 ## Insertin' Stuff